 It was dark in the room, or darker.
 Brian couldn’t tell where the walls met the ceiling, or where the floor met the walls.
 It felt more open, or deeper, or something.
 The drawings of the reeds that made up where we were standing…they moved like they were alive.
 That’s when he noticed they were alive.

 Not drawings at all.

-He wasn’t in his brother’s room.
-He was somewhere deep in a tall grassland, somewhere dark, hot and damp, and the ground was a thick smelly mud the color of red paint.
-The same color as the tusks of the elephant in his paintings, the same color Tony had painted himself with.
-Pooling amidst the red mud were wells of black ink, and it was this ink that Tony had used in vertical strokes on himself to give him the appearance of a swath of tall reeds.
+He wasn’t in Tony’s room.
+He was somewhere deep in a tall grassland, somewhere dark, hot and damp.
+The ground was a thick smelly mud the color of red paint, the same color as the tusks of the elephant in his paintings, same as Tony had painted himself.
+Pooling amidst the red mud were wells of black ink, and Tony used this ink in vertical strokes to make himself look like a swath of tall reeds.

-“It’ll be able to see you,” Tony said to Brian.
+“It’ll be able to see you,” Tony told Brian.
 “You stick out here, you’ll be visible to it unless you make yourself like me.”

 “What are we running from?”